kwea123/fish_detection/README.md

 Here is the final result (using googled images):
 ![result](images/result.png)

+For people who just want to use my pretrained weights, you only have to do [1.
+Setup Tensorflow Object Detection API](https://github.com/kwea123/fish_detection#1-setup-tensorflow-object-detection-api) and [9.
+Run inference](https://github.com/kwea123/fish_detection/blob/master/README.md#9-run-inference).

 # Prepare data

 The [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) is downloadable from [cvdfoundation](https://github.com/cvdfoundation/open-images-dataset#download-images-with-bounding-boxes-annotations), of size 513GB.
 It took around 13 hours with 10MB/s network speed.